Policy Analysis | April 2021

 The 101st General Assembly convened on January 6, 2021.
 Face masks are required for staff members and optional for legislators.
 On January 12, the House voted 105-46 against requiring members to wear masks.
 The House voted to allow members of the public to testify virtually, with video or telephone testimony to be offered if approved in advance by committees.

-The Senate is limiting staff seating in committee rooms and the House of Representatives are allowing employees to work from home when practical.
+The Senate is limiting staff seating in committee rooms and the House of Representatives is allowing employees to work from home when practical.
 Public seating will be spaced out in House and Senate committee hearings.
 The Senate also provides live audio streaming of its committee hearings and sessions, and the House livestreams video of its public meetings.

-Out of concern for COVID-19, there was no inaugural parade, hand-shaking reception or inaugural ball for Governor Parson’s swearing in ceremony.
+Out of concern for COVID-19, there was no inaugural parade, hand-shaking reception, or inaugural ball for Governor Parson’s swearing-in ceremony.
 The ball is expected to be rescheduled to August 10 to coincide with the date of Missouri’s entry as the 24th state.

 On January 13, it was announced that the Health Department will offer vaccines to legislators.
 The department has recommended legislators take the vaccine ahead of the 2021 session.
 There won’t be a specific vaccination clinic or event and the date of vaccinations could vary.

 Per Governor Stitt’s executive order in November 2020, Capitol visitors are required to wear face masks inside government buildings.
 Currently, this executive order doesn’t apply to legislators.
 House Speaker Charles McCall and Senate Pro Tem Greg Treat have created separate working groups to determine COVID-19 protocols for the session.
 The two groups are likely to make decisions regarding capacity limits for committee hearings, social distancing requirements in the House and Senate galleries, and creating overflow rooms for additional onlookers.